homesbyflavia@gmail.com

 Landing Page

-December 03,2021 | Posted By Flavia Brown in Real Estate
+July 13,2023 | Posted By Flavia Brown in Real Estate

 Share On:

-Reasons I have been a successful listing agent:
+Reasons I have been a successful listing agent

 My fiduciary duties to my sellers are taken very seriously.
 They include protecting your interests 100%.
 For example, part of my negotiating is to get the buyer to be responsible for all needed repairs, including Section 1 termite damage and dry rot.
-Also, I insist that buyers have a lender’s pre-approval letter or proof of sufficient funds before an appointment is made to see the property, or an offer is presented.
+Also, I insist that buyers have a lender’s pre-approval letter or proof of sufficient funds before an appointment is made to see the property or an offer is presented.

 Some sellers want to sell “as-is.”
 There are pros and cons that go along with “as-is” sales, but they need to be thoroughly explained, which I will be glad to do.